 No doubt you’ve heard this Peter Drucker quote, but have you asked yourself, what does it mean for you and your organization?
-How do you define culture and align it to your organization?
-What is the difference between core values and culture?
+How do you define corporate culture and align it to your organization?
+What is the difference between core values and corporate culture?

-Much of my work is spent helping clients with both strategy and culture.
+Much of my work is spent helping clients with both strategy and corporate culture.
 While they are both critical, I love seeing more and more leadership teams beginning to recognize the importance of culture.
 Having a great strategy is very important–so long as it’s relatable and understandable at all levels in the organization.
 And in this Age of Disruption we are experiencing, it is sorely needed to create that North Star towards which we can align.
 But culture also must evolve in its tactics to ensure we will remain on the most effective path.

 Culture is the glue that holds strategy together.
 When conflict occurs, culture holds your organization together and dampens the negative effects conflict can have.
 It increases your resiliency.
 It enables innovation.
 It builds a foundation upon trust.